 One of the best things to see in Inverness, Scotland is the Ness Islands.
 The cluster of islands sit in the middle of River Ness on the south end of the historic city center.
 The forested isles feature walking paths, uniquely carved benches and soaring pine trees.

-Travel Tip: Near the islands, on the west side of the river, is the Pier Ness Viewpoint and Gathering Place.
-A bit odd (and loathed by many locals), the pier provides an interesting vantage point over the river.
-Be sure to give the carved sculpture of the Golden Labrador a pat on the head as you pass by; he is named Breac, which is Gaelic for fish.
+Top Tip: On the west side of the river is the Pier Ness Viewpoint and Gathering Place.
+A bit odd (and loathed by many locals), the pier does provide an interesting vantage point over the water.
+Be sure to give the carved sculpture of the Golden Labrador a pat on the head as you pass by.
+He is named Breac, which is Gaelic for fish!

 #3 Admire the Architecture at The Victorian Market